Mozambique - Country Commercial Guide

 Health

 Medical facilities do not meet U.S. standards and most medical providers do not speak English.
 Medicines are not always available, and travelers who may be taking routine prescription medication should plan to bring a supply to cover the length of their visit.
 There are both public and private medical facilities in the city of Maputo.
 All health care institutions and providers require payment at the time of service and may even require payment before service is given.
 While some private clinics accept credit cards, many medical facilities do not.
 Doctors and hospitals outside of Maputo generally expect immediate cash payment for health services.
-Outside of Maputo, available medical care ranges from very basic to non-existent.
+Outside of Maputo, available medical care ranges from non-existent to very basic.

-Malaria is prevalent in Mozambique, especially in the center and north of the country.
+Malaria is prevalent in Mozambique, especially in rural areas and the center and north of the country.
 Travelers to Mozambique should take malaria prophylaxis.
 Plasmodium falciparum, the serious and sometimes fatal strain of malaria in Mozambique, is resistant to the anti-malarial drug chloroquine.
 Because travelers to Mozambique are at high risk for contracting malaria, the Centers for Disease Control and Prevention (CDC) advises that travelers should take one of the following anti-malarial drugs: mefloquine (Lariam), doxycycline, or atovaquone/proguanil (Malarone), and each of these medications need to be started prior to arriving in Mozambique.
 The CDC has determined that a traveler who is on an appropriate anti-malarial drug has a greatly reduced chance of contracting the disease.

 Travelers to Mozambique experience a high prevalence of gastrointestinal illnesses.
 Travelers should drink bottled water rather than tap water and avoid eating undercooked meat or seafood.